HajaBuza/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Science Specialization
-Traning Data Science with R on coursera
+*This is homework from Data Science Specialization from Coursera.org